tschmenger/Annotate_Alignments/README.md

+# WebApp
+This work is now also available under [schafft-wissen.org/CALVI](https://schafft-wissen.org/CALVI).
+The web app offers additional features such as sorting the sequences not by the number of all features but by the number of user selected features.
+The user can also adjust the number of sequences shown.
+More features will be added to the app.
+The standalone script below still works but won't be maintained going forward.
 ___
 # Introduction
 The file *Latest/Standalone_Annotate_Alignment_V11.py* comes with several python3.6.8 functions that can annotate and highlight positions in a Clustal-formatted alignment.
 The resultfile is a .svg that is fully compatible for further editing in Inkscape/Illustrator or for inspection via your browser.